Paxsenix0/example-express-swagger/README.md

 # example-express-swagger
-A Bboilerplate for creating express.js APIs with Swagger documentation setup. this project makes it easy to document and test your API endpoints while providing a clean project structure and customization options.
+A Boilerplate for creating express.js APIs with Swagger documentation setup. this project makes it easy to document and test your API endpoints while providing a clean project structure and customization options.

 # Features